manav-loves-cloud/spektra/bestpractices.md

 For a detailed explanation on adding an AWS Template follow this link **[Adding An AWS Template](https://dev-cl-docs.azurewebsites.net/LabDeveloper/AddingAWSTemplate)**

-4. **Adding Course Catalog**
+## 6. Adding Course Catalog

 Adding courses is a part of setting up course catalog.
 CloudLabs course is a collection of ODL packages in a proper flow, so you must create the required templates and ODLs for your labs, assessments, and videos prior to creating the course.
 While we create a configuration for the course following points are to be followed:

    * type: While setting up the course we must clearly state the type of the component whether it is a **learning path, lab, lecture, document, or a practice test**.

    * number of children: If there are any sub-components of a course & module then we need to specify the number of count.

    * clid: This is the unique On-Demand Lab (ODL) ID with which you want to associate with the course.
 To elaborate if we have multiple modules under a course, then we would to set-up different ODL's for each module, where we would have different clid corresponding to each ODL & that ID must be specified when we are configuring modules for a course.

    Here is the format for adding a course component:

          {
             "uid": "enter-a-uid-for-this-component",  //You can create an ID to uniquely identify this component in course